 Norwood and Brixton Foodbank opened in September 2011 with the support and encouragement of a number of local churches.
 We began in West Norwood with a small space in St Luke’s church and quickly expanded our working area and added another distribution centre in Brixton in March 2012.

 We serve those in our community in crisis and see people from across Lambeth but especially south Lambeth and also north Croydon, within a short walking distance of Norwood.
+Please note that during the Coronavirus, COVID-19 pandemic we have suspended all face-to-face sessions and have moved to a DELIVERY ONLY SERVICE.

 During summer of 2012, we began to receive support of an advice worker from Centre 70 and this has continued with support from Lambeth and more recently as a result of a grant from the Walcot Foundation.
 We also added Advice Workers to Brixton in April 2013.